 Students are required to participate in all learning experiences within the DPT program as both a healthcare professional and as a subject/simulated patient.
-Lab skills practice may include but not limited to: observation, palpation of various body parts, therapeutic exercise, manual therapy techniques, bed mobility, transfers, gait training, application of therapeutic modalities, and ioint mobilization.
+Lab skills practice may include but not limited to: observation, palpation of various body parts, therapeutic exercise, manual therapy techniques, bed mobility, transfers, gait training, application of therapeutic modalities, and joint mobilization.
 A list of specific activities in each course can be obtained from the Course Coordinator and course syllabi.
 Students are expected to become comfortable with palpation of others as well as their own body.
 If a student has an underlying medical condition or contraindication that would limit safe participation in a lab activity, it is the responsibility of each student to inform the faculty.
 If there are cultural or religious customs that interfere with participation in an activity or lab, the student must inform the course coordinator and/ or the Program Director.
 Students should be prepared, however to work with multiple lab partners, faculty and instructors to gain the full benefit of learning experience.
-Each student will sign the Acknowledgment of Lab Participation Form each semester.